![]() |

 For the glaze, combine the sugar, cornstarch, water, and lime juice in a small pan.
 Mix until smooth.
 Bring to boil over medium heat, stirring constantly.
 Cook for 3 minutes.
 Cool/chill until cool, but not set.

-Pour cooled glaze into the center and spread evenly with an offset or rubber spatula.
-Refrigerate until glaze is cold and firm.
 Pipe whipped cream around the top of the cheesecake, if desired.
 Garnish with lime slices.
 Refrigerate until ready to serve.

 Makes about 8 servings